krilleellerstoffe/krilleellerstoffe/README.md

 My course involves a lot of learning about and practising Agile processes, using modern techniques for software development.

 - 🌱 I’m currently learning about applied software architecture and research methodologies.
-- 👯 I’m looking for an internship for autumn 2023 in the Malmö/Öresund area

 <!--
 **krilleellerstoffe/krilleellerstoffe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.